hpieterse/zt-devices/README.md

 - I think it would be cool if filtering, searching and sorting could be added to the lists/tabular data.
 - Additional data can be displayed on the device detail page.
 It should be trivial to add more fields (both to the aggregation and the network details view)
 - Generally, the layout could be tweaked a lot, especially in regards to optimizing the layout for different screen sizes.
+- The login form uses default HTML validation, this could be better.
+I could also validate the token if it the expected format (length, used character etc.)

 ## Scripts